(c’95-’98) Adam Clark (vocals / guitar), Alex Bowen (bass), Pete Blyth (lead guitar), and Danny Moorhouse (drums)

 In ’95, after Redefining Beautiful, Bowen joined Dry Riser.
 Later that year the band enter Wokingham based No Machine Studios where three Blyth written tracks: Colours, Doing My Head In, and Baby’s Back; with Clark co-credited for Colours.
-Engineered by Andy Aust, who’d go on to work on Larry Miller‘s recordings, and Neil Sadler, Safehouse Records, Farnham released Dry Riser’s The Bootleg Kylie E.P.
+Engineered by Andy Aust, who’d go on to work on Larry Miller‘s recordings, and Neil Sadler; Safehouse Records, Farnham released Dry Riser’s The Bootleg Kylie E.P.
 [SAFE1CD] as a CD single, pitching it as a double A-side.
+All while David Carr handled management, art direction and design.

 Cover of Dry Riser’s The Bootleg Kylie E.P